Zmrihawy/Webutvikling-project3/README.md

 `Redux DevTools` plugin is installed.

 ## Testing
-## Testing
 We deployed three methods of testing, unit testing with jest, end-to-end testing with cypress and Chai mocha super testing.
-All unit tests can be found in client directory in tests folder.
-Run `npm test` run all tests.
-The cypress tests can be found in the cypress folder.
 All unit tests can be found in client directory in tests folder.
 Run `npm test` run all tests.
 The cypress tests can be found in the cypress folder.

 ### Unit Testing